raymondkiu/fastq-info/README.md

 # fastq_info
 ## Compute estimated sequencing depth/coverage of genomes
 This script generates estimated coverage information for paired-end fastq files (Illumina WGS data).
 No dependencies needed - runs smoothly on Linux or Mac as this is a pure Bash script.
 Should generate outcomes within seconds.
+You will need raw paired-end fastq files (R1 and R2) and genome assemblies to estimate the coverage.

 The calculation of coverage is based the [Lander/Waterman equation](https://doi.org/10.1016/0888-7543(88)90007-9):